AT&T Hotel TV Interface

 Overview

-I partnered with a lead designer to reimagine DIRECTV’s legacy hotel system as “Hotel TV”—a more flexible, guest-friendly platform.
-I developed a detailed specs deck and interactive prototype that helped unlock a new revenue stream for AT&T and earned a feature at HITEC, the leading hospitality tech conference.
-The final design was a scalable B2B interface that modernized the in-room experience without requiring new hardware, while allowing for hotel-specific branding and easy deployment.
+In 2018, I worked with a lead designer, Ian Wood, to redesign DIRECTV’s old hotel system into “Hotel TV,” a more flexible, guest-friendly platform.
+I designed an interactive prototype in Principle, which opened a new revenue stream for AT&T and was featured at HITEC, a major hospitality tech conference.
+The final design was a scalable B2B interface that updated the in-room experience without new hardware, while allowing hotels to add their own branding and launch it easily.

 System Audit